pnykamp/imgSpinner/README.md

 The arguments for the init function are:

-	init(divId, pattern, altText, startFrame, endFrame)
+	init(divId, pattern, firstImgNum, lastImgNum, altText)

 Where:

 **divId** is the id of the div imgSpinner loads the images into

 **pattern** is the numbering pattern for your images. # is replaced by the image number.
+Image numbers need to be conseutive but can start at any number.

+**startImgNum** is the number of the first image

+**lastImgNum** is the number of the last image

 **altText** is the alt text of the images

-**startFrame** is the number of the first image

-**endFrame** is the number of the last image

-See `imgSpinner/WebContent/example.html` for a working example.